Study load (overload and underload)

 - illness or exceptional personal circumstances

-- course structure, progression rules or unit availability prevent a standard enrolment load
+- course structure, progression rules or unit availability that prevents a standard enrolment load.

 How to apply

-Submit your application by the census date for that teaching period.
-Wait for formal approval from your faculty before reducing your study load, as this may affect your visa.
+Submit your application by 11.59pm on the census date for that teaching period.

 Overloading is to enrol in more than the standard number of units in each year.
-It is usually limited to students who have:
+It's usually limited to students who have:

-- completed 48 credit points in one calendar year
+- completed 48 credit points within a 12-month period

 - achieved a credit average or higher in the previous year.